json4s/json4s/README.md

 The Lift framework carries many dependencies and as such it's typically a blocker for many other scala projects when a new version of scala is released.

-So the native package in this library is in fact verbatim lift-json in a different package name, this means that your import statements will change if you use this library.
+So the native package in this library is in fact verbatim lift-json in a different package name; this means that your import statements will change if you use this library.

 ```scala